-All requested direct costs will be permitted provided they are well-justified.
-This includes, but is not limited to, support for partnership development, course buyout(s), costs for faculty hiring (e.g., cluster hiring or recruiting research track faculty), instrument acquisition or development, and laboratory renovation or construction.
-Projects that include faculty hiring plans may request salary support for up to five years to cover the costs associated with the research apportionment of any proposed hire(s).
-Facilities and administrative (F&A) costs, also known as indirect costs, are not allowed.
+All other requested direct costs are likely to be permitted provided they are well-justified.
+This includes, but is not limited to, support for partnership development, faculty summer salary or course buyout, costs for faculty hiring (e.g., cluster hiring or recruiting research track faculty), instrument acquisition or development, and laboratory renovation or construction.
+Projects that include faculty hiring plans may request salary support for up to five years to cover costs associated with the research apportionment of proposed hire(s).